What movement types are available?

 For example, the built-in Buy transaction type provided with LUSID—intended to signal a purchase of an instrument such as an equity or bond—has two movements:

-• The first has a movement type of StockMovement to update the number of units of the target instrument holding (ie. BP) on the transaction date and the number of settled units on the transaction date.
+• The first has a movement type of StockMovement to update the unsettled units and cost of a security holding (ie. BP) on the transaction date, and the number of settled units on the settlement date.

-• The second has a movement type of CashCommitment to create a separate, temporary cash holding on the transaction date, and to update the main cash holding (ie. GBP) on the settlement date.
+• The second has a movement type of CashCommitment to create a new, temporary currency holding on the transaction date, and to update the core currency holding (ie. GBP) on the settlement date.
 The temporary holding reflects the commitment to settling the transaction.

 At the time of writing, the following movement types are available: